pghalliday/OOOCode-FileSystem/README.md

 ## OOOPath

-- Nothing yet

-### Roadmap

 - Should be possible to construct from a fully qualified path string
 - Should be possible to construct from an existing OOOPath instance and a relative path string
-- Should expose the parent directory as an OOOPath instance
+- Should be possible to construct from a relative path string and generate a path relative to the current directory
 - Should expose the fully qualified path as a string

+### Roadmap

+- Nothing yet

 ## OOOIFileSystem interface

+- Should support creating directories asynchronously
+- Should support removing directories asynchronously
+- Should support writing files asynchronously
 - Should support reading files asynchronously
-- Should support writing files asynchronously
 - Should support removing files asynchronously
-- Should support creating directories asynchronously
-- Should support removing directories asynchronously

 ### Roadmap